Course details

 Following the outbreak of war, Barbara Hepworth moved to St Ives with her partner, the artist Ben Nicholson, and family in 1939.
 Ten years later, she moved into Trewyn Studios – the place where she would live and work until her death.

-On this three day course, enjoy spending time in Hepworth’s beautiful sculpture garden, developing a journal of sketches to develop further back in our historic Porthmeor studios.
-Led by artist Hilary Jean Gibson, this course explores Hepworth’s sculptures through pencil, mixed-media and watercolour.
+Led by artist Hilary Jean Gibson, the course explores Hepworth’s sculptures through pencil, pen and watercolour.
 Let Hilary guide you through the historic garden and spend some time gathering information through sketching and note-taking to bring back to the Studio.
+Add colour using a limited palette, and see how to capture the colours, textures and sculptural forms against plants and buildings.

 Day to day plan